MoSabouni/router-starter/README.md

 export default createAboutView;
 ```

-> Tip: There is a handy VSCode extension that add syntax coloring to JavaScript string templates if they contain HTML code.
+> Tip: There is a handy VSCode extension that adds syntax coloring to JavaScript string templates if they contain HTML code.
 It also adds [emmet](https://emmet.io/) support.
 Install this extension and then mark your HTML string templates with `String.raw` to enable the magic.<br>
 > Find it here: [Visual Studio Marketplace: lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)

-A View function should return an object that should include a property for its root element.
+A View function should return an object that contains a property for its `root` element and optionally a property for its `update()` callback function.

-You can access child elements from the `root` element by calling `.querySelector()` on it, as is done in this example to add an event handler function passed a prop to the button.
+Inside the View function You can access child elements from the `root` element by calling `.querySelector()` on it, as is done in this example to add an event handler function passed a prop to the button.

+Note that access to DOM elements is restricted to the View functions where they are created.
+This helps to ensure Separation of Concerns, a key principle in software design.

 #### The `update()` callback

-A View function can return an optional `update()` callback function that for updating the view with changes in the state.
+A View function can return an optional `update()` callback function for updating the view when there are relevant changes in the state.
 Here is an example:

 ```js
 // file: src/examples/views/filterView.js